-25. Bereavement Leave
+26. Bereavement Leave

-- 25.1 Each weekly and part-time employee is entitled to a maximum 2 days leave without loss of pay on each occasion and on production of satisfactory evidence of the death in Australia of the employee's husband, wife, father, mother, brother, sister, child, stepchild, grandparents or parents-in-law.
-For the purposes of this provision the words "wife" and "husband" include de facto wife or husband and the words "father" and "mother" shall include foster father or mother and stepfather or mother. - 25.2 Each weekly and part-time employee is also entitled to a maximum of 2 days leave without loss of pay on each occasion and on the production of satisfactory evidence of the death outside of Australia of an employee's husband, wife, father or mother where the employee travels outside Australia to attend the funeral.
+- 26.1 Each weekly and part-time employee is entitled to a maximum 2 days leave without loss of pay on each occasion and on production of satisfactory evidence of the death in Australia of the employee's husband, wife, father, mother, brother, sister, child, stepchild, grandparents or parents-in-law.
+For the purposes of this provision the words "wife" and "husband" include de facto wife or husband and the words "father" and "mother" must include foster father or mother and stepfather or mother. - Each weekly and part-time employee is also entitled to a maximum of 2 days leave without loss of pay on each occasion and on the production of satisfactory evidence of the death outside Australia of an employee's husband, wife, father or mother where the employee travels outside Australia to attend the funeral. - 26.3 Casual employees who first worked for the company at least 12 months before the leave is taken will be entitled to the leave set out in clause 26.1 and 26.2 in circumstances where the casual employee has been rostered on to work for the company on the day or days that leave is taken.

-26. Accident Pay
+27. Accident Pay

-See Workers Compensation Act, 1987.
+27.1 See Workers Compensation Act, 1987 and Workplace Injury Management Act 1998.

-27. Jury Service
+28. Jury Service

-27.1 A weekly or part-time employee required to attend for jury service during the employee's ordinary working hours shall be reimbursed by the company an amount equal to the difference between the amount paid in respect of the employee's attendance for such jury service and the amount of wage the employee would have received in respect of the ordinary time the employee would have worked had the employee not been on jury service.

-27.2 An employee shall notify the company as soon as possible of the date upon which the employee is required to attend for jury service.
-The employee shall give the company proof of the employee's attendance, the duration of such attendance and the amount received in respect of such jury service.
+- A weekly or part-time employee required to attend for jury service during the employee's ordinary working hours must be reimbursed by the company an amount equal to the difference between the amount paid in respect of the employee's attendance for jury service and the amount of wage the employee would have received in respect of the ordinary time the employee would have worked had the employee not been on jury service. - An employee must notify the company as soon as possible of the date upon which the employee is required to attend for jury service.
+The employee must give the company proof of the employee's attendance, the duration of such attendance and the amount received in respect of such jury service.

-28. Parental Leave
+29. Parental Leave